bkleinen/bkleinen.github.io/ws2012/info1/assignments/exercise-10.md

 **World of You**

-1. Start with the bad Zuul game with tests - [zuul-withtests][1] -  and refactor it as discussed in the lectures.
+1. Start with the bad Zuul game with tests - zuul-withtests -  and refactor it as discussed in the lectures.
     If you are doing mole burrows instead of rooms, you can change the variable names as needed.
     The bored can prepare a multi-lingual version and use enums.
 2. Draw an object diagram showing the state of your system just after it has been started.
 Does it change if you issue a &#8220;go&#8221; command?